CColinn90/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 0. My name is Betty

+Script that switches the current user to the user betty.

 -You should use exactly 8 characters for your command (+1 character for the new line)

 -You can assume that the user betty will exist when we will run your script